-The manufacture of pharmaceutical products is a highly complex process in which a variety of difficulties may arise from time to time.
-We are currently the sole manufacturer of NC318 and NC410 and if anything were to interfere with our continuing manufacturing operations in our facility, it could materially adversely affect our business and financial condition.
+Manufacturing pharmaceutical products is a highly complex process in which a variety of difficulties may arise from time to time.
+We are currently the sole manufacturer of NC318, NC410, and NC762 and if anything were to interfere with our continuing manufacturing operations in our facility, it could materially adversely affect our business and financial condition.

 If we fail to develop sufficient manufacturing capacity and experience, whether internally or with a third party, or fail to manufacture our product candidates economically or on reasonable scale or volumes, or in accordance with cGMP, our development programs and commercialization of any approved products will be materially adversely affected.
-This may result in delays in commencing or continuing our clinical trials for NC318 or NC410.
+This may result in delays in commencing or continuing our clinical trials for NC318, NC410, or NC762.
 Any such delays could materially adversely affect our business and financial condition.